What's on at Jumpers and Jazz today: Saturday

 Artist talk

-WHAT: Yarnbombing coordinator Loretta Grayson shares insights on the process of creating the Warwick Art Gallery yarnbombing creations
+WHAT: Yarnbombing coordinator Loretta Grayson will share insights on creating the Warwick Art Gallery yarn bombing projects

 WHEN: 10am-11am

-WHAT: Take a ride on the Southern Downs Steam Railway from Warwick to Hendon
+WHAT: Ride on the Southern Downs Steam Railway from Warwick to Hendon

-BOOK: Tickets need to be pre-purchased and can be bought from the station.
+BOOK: Tickets need to be pre-purchased, some are available at the station.
+Phone 46619788

 WHEN: 10am-4pm